browo097302/Open-Source-Contributions/README.md

 # Open-Source-Contributions
 A collection of the merged open source contributions I have made, outlining the project, issue and the approach taken in solving the problem.
-The link to the PR request is given where the orginial issue number is written.
+The link to the actually PR request is found by clicking on the Issue #.

 <br>